UnlyEd/next-right-now/index.md

 > If you wish to learn more about this design, see the [RFC specifications](https://github.com/UnlyEd/next-right-now/issues/18).

-Simply put, each preset provides a different "built-in" features and tools.
+Simply put, each preset provides different "built-in" features and tools.
 Therefore, you probably want to get an overview of all the [available presets](./getting-started/select-preset) to decide which one best fit your needs.
-Make sure to understand [what's a preset](./concepts/presets) first! :wink:
+Make sure you understand what a [preset](./concepts/presets) is, before you try to select one! :wink:

 ---

 ## Benefits

-Here is an overview of all the features covered by this boilerplate:
+Here is an overview of all the features included in this boilerplate:

 ### Built-in features (available in all presets):
 - **Stages** (development, staging, production) workflow